axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    > Looks can be deceiving, especially good ones.

-   - If you don't set the right expectations in beginning, project sponsors or management may insist on deploying the prototype being misled by the apprent completeness of the prototype
+   - If you don't set the right expectations in beginning, project sponsors or management may insist on deploying the prototype being misled by the apparent completeness of the prototype
    - You can build a great pototype of a car using balsa wood and duct tape but you wouldn't try to drive it in rush hour traffic

    - If you feel there is a strong possibility in your organization culture/environment for prototyping to be misinterpreted, instead go for tracer bullet approach.